ghager93/ghager93.github.io/enclosed-curve-shortening-flow.md

 points = [[0, 0], [1, 1], [2, 1], [2, 2], [2, 3], [1, 4], [2, 5], [3, 5], [4, 5]]
 ```

-The arc length $\boldsymbol s$ is calculated as the cumulative Euclidean distance between the points;
+The arc length $\bf s$ is calculated as the cumulative Euclidean distance between the points;

 ```python
 def arc_length(points):